 Why Gripfilm is a superior choice when wrapping pallets

-Since many products are shipped through distribution networks, pallet shipping improves efficiency and protects individual packages from damage and loss during transportation.
+The UK’s economy is reliant on pallet shipments through distribution networks.
+Pallet shipping improves efficiency and protects individual packages from damage and loss during transportation.
 As you are sure to know, there are many different ways to wrap pallets.

-In this article, we will discuss the various benefits of the revolutionized Gripfilm, and how it’s a big improvement on standard wrappings.
-But first, let’s have a look at why stretchwrap is used:
+In this article, we’ll discuss the benefits of the revolutionary Gripfilm, and how it’s an improvement on standard stretchfilm.

-Stretchwrap is by definition a lightweight and extremely stretchable film, which is used to bind a load to its pallet.
+Stretchwrap is defined as a lightweight film, which is used to bind a load to its pallet without using heat or any other means to make it shrink.
 Stretchwrap keeps the products in place and prevents them from moving during transportation.
-It protects products against damage and increases the probability of products arriving at their destination in good condition.
-This improves customer satisfaction and reduces returns and refunds, and hence the business can flourish.
+This protects against damage, and ensures the products arrive at their destination in good condition.
+This improves customer satisfaction and reduces returns and refunds, which allows for business prosperity.

 - Protect against damage

-Stretch films protect against dirt, dust and moisture and are used to wrap pallets in warehouses to prevent damage, and ensure they arrive in good condition at the destination.
+Stretch films protect against dirt, dust and moisture and are used to wrap pallets in storage to prevent damage, and ensure they arrive in good condition when transported.

 - Securely wrapped items

-Stretchwrap clings to the pallet and keeps it secure and safe from unwanted substances and movement.
-Black pallet film can also be used to hide the load from view, where security is required.
+Stretchwrap is wrapped tight around the pallet and keeps it secure and safe from movement caused by bumps and heavy braking.
+Black pallet film can be used to hide the load from view, where security is required.

 However, there is a downside to stretchwrap films.
 Let’s discuss the drawbacks of conventional wrap before moving on to discuss the best type of stretch wrap.